Sample

 “The

-musicians in Island Close By are extremely proficient
+musicians in Island Close By are extremely

-instrumentalists and talented, artistically
+proficient instrumentalists and talented,

-expressive, and scholarly professionals.
-As a
+artistically expressive, and scholarly

-liturgical church, our annual need is for sacred music
+professionals.
+As a liturgical church, our annual

-in a Caribbean idiom which also amplifies the
+need is for sacred music in a Caribbean idiom which

-Eucharistic Liturgy.
-Island Close By has consistently
+also amplifies the Eucharistic Liturgy.
+Island Close

-employed the highest of professional standards in
+By has consistently employed the highest of

-creating the particular arrangements we need,
+professional standards in creating the particular

-requests in a timely manner.
-It is joy to work with
+It is joy to work with them.”

 -English